April Fools’ Email Ideas That Drive Engagement & Boost Conversions

 Even if you represent a very serious business, April Fools’ Day is a perfect occasion to go crazy and have fun!
 Play some pranks, troll readers (but in a kind, joking manner), and do everything to splash the dash of laughter!
-For marketers, it’s also a chance to make your prospects aware of current discounts and promotions on products.
-So, if you are planning to send an April Fools’ Day email campaign, make sure it is both informative and humorous.
+For marketers, it’s a great chance to make your prospects aware of current discounts and promotions on products.
+So, if you are planning to send an April Fools email campaign, make sure it is both informative and humorous.

 Read on to find out tips and tricks to use in your holiday email campaigns, and see examples of successful April Fools’ Day ideas to get inspired from.